Nebulous Evil Organisation

 - Stargate SG-1: the rogue NID, and their bosses the Committee, both of whom eventually morph into the Trust.
 They want control of the Stargate program, but what they want to do with it is somewhat less clear; goals range from "protecting the Earth" to "exploiting alien technology for financial gain."

-- Agents of S.H.I.E.L.D. has Centipede, the main villains so far.
+- Agents of S.H.I.E.L.D. has "Project Centipede", the main villains of the first season.
 Not much is known about them, except they're widespread, have access to technology beyond even SHIELD's reach, and are attempting to create Super Soldiers for their own benefit.
 They're eventually revealed to be a branch of HYDRA.

 - The Old World of Darkness had quite a few of these: